-In Year 9, students will have the opportunity to select Art at GCSE as they progress into Year 10 - a popular choice amongst many students.
-GCSE Art allows individuals to unleash their imagination in a variety of artistic mediums, for example, painting, drawing, sculpture and photography being some of those areas.
+In year 9, students will have the opportunity to select Art as a GCSE as they progress into year 10.
+This is a popular choice amongst many students; GCSE Art allows individuals to unleash their imagination in a variety of artistic mediums, painting, drawing, sculpture and photography being some of those areas.

 KS4 Art– Year 10 and 11